Kinto/kinto/docs/api/groups.rst

 .. http:post:: /buckets/(bucket_id)/groups

-    :synopsis: Creates a new bucket group with a generated id.
+    :synopsis: Creates a new bucket group with a generated ID.

     **Requires authentication**